jackW50/movie_cli/README.md

 # MovieCli

-This gem scrapes a movie website and returns to the user movies and showtimes in their area.
+This gem scrapes a movie website using a zip code provided by the user.
+The program returns to the user theaters and then returns movies from a theater of their choice.

 ## Installation